tnztech/XDaiBridge-Keeper/README.md

 make install
 # Update Foundry dependencies
 make update
-# Run the maintenance scripts manually to make sure it's ready for setting up the cronjob
+# Run the maintenance scripts manually to make sure it's ready for setting up the automation
 make run-keeper
-# Setup the cronjob - Note this gives executable permissions to setupCronjob and runCronjob!
+# Setup the worker - pm2 can be monitored by calling "pm2 logs"
-make cronjob
+make automatic
 ```

 ### Test